kamilazdybal/phd-dissertation/README.md

-# phd-dissertation
+# PhD dissertation

-Code and materials for my PhD dissertation: Reduced-order modeling of turbulent reacting flows using data-driven approaches
+Code and materials for my PhD dissertation: *Reduced-order modeling of turbulent reacting flows using data-driven approaches*.